-- Those children who are looked after children and previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order); - Those children who have brothers or sisters who will be attending the school in September 2021; - Those children who live in the school's admission zone; - 4.
+- Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (see Note 2) including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (see Note 3). - 2.
+Those children who have brothers or sisters who will be attending the school in September 2022; - Those children who live in the school's admission zone; - 4.
 Those children who are distinguished from the great majority of other applicants whether on medical grounds or by other exceptional circumstances and who would suffer significant hardship if they were unable to attend the school; - 5.
 Those children who live closest to the school as determined by a straight line distance measurement; from the (ordnance survey) address point for the child's home to the (ordnance survey) address point of the school.